+• The number of premium members has started to increase.
+The business model to support home digital life in a planned manner is proving to be effective.
+From the current term, PC DEPOT aims to proceed to a new stage under the vision of "eliminating the digital divide" and the mission of "bringing Digital Consultants to all homes."

-- Needs for telework and online learning are increasing in order to respond to the novel coronavirus, and sales of PCs and tablets are growing.
-PC DEPOT can advise customers on any topic, including teleworking from home, online learning, and remote communications. - With regard to the New Lifestyle initiative, the following developments in particular are gaining momentum: 1) inquiries on purchasing new PCs to replace old models in order to effectively use online services and improving one's Internet environment, 2) how to use online learning and remote communications, 3) the revision of the new service usage fees, and 4) an expansion from existing to new members.
-Demand for the Company's services is expected to increase rapidly. - President Nojima is telling employees that business sustainability lies where "social contributions and earning power coexist."
-The president himself is making all-out efforts to improve human resources, which has resulted in human resource development.
-PC DEPOT has now entered a new phase in which it is putting its business model into practice in order to acquire new members and to achieve business growth.
-The Company also plans to hire more employees as the number of job applicants is increasing. - The Company secured the trademark rights to Digital Life Planner and will work to develop it into a brand.
-Three to five members will form a team (Works) to collectively develop the future digital lives for our premium members.
-Details of the proposal-based consulting will be stored in design sheets (future roadmap).
-This demand creation effect is expected to materialize gradually. - Digital Life Plan consulting is drastically transforming the way employees work.
+• Needs for telework and online learning are increasing in order to respond to the novel coronavirus, and sales of PCs and tablets are growing.
+PC DEPOT can advise customers on any topic, including teleworking from home, online learning, and remote communications.

+• With regard to the New Lifestyle initiative, the following developments in particular are gaining momentum: 1) inquiries on purchasing new PCs to replace old models in order to effectively use online services and improving one's Internet environment, 2) how to use online learning and remote communications, 3) the revision of the new service usage fees, and 4) an expansion from existing to new members.

+• President Nojima is telling employees that business sustainability lies where "social contributions and earning power coexist."
+The president himself is making all-out efforts to improve human resources.
+The Company secured the trademark rights to Digital Life Planner.
+Three to five members will form a team (which is called a Works internally by PC DEPOT) in order to collectively develop the future digital lives of our premium members (families) as their Digital Consultants.
+The demand creation effect of this proposal-based consultation is expected to materialize gradually.

+•Digital Consultants, who are in charge of Digital Life Plan consulting, are drastically transforming the way employees work.
 Although the Company will continue to provide services to solve customers' problems and offer them full support, it will focus on strengthening relationships with premium members and creating future value through the provision of planned proposals for their future digital lives.
-Also, as the roles of PCs are now being re-examined, the Company will be able to continuously develop the market going forward. - The transformation into the new business model is truly progressive and innovative.
+Also, as the roles of PCs are now being re-examined, the Company will be able to continuously develop the market going forward.

+• The transformation into the new business model is truly progressive and innovative.
 With a greater retention rate of premium members and an increasing number of new premium members, profitability should increase even further going forward.
-Since the Company is likely to post an ordinary income to sales ratio of 10% and ordinary income of 5 billion yen within the next five years, its market evaluation will presumably change for the better.
+Since the Company is likely to post an ordinary income to sales ratio of 10% and ordinary income of 5 billion yen within the next five years, its market evaluation will presumably improve significantly.